deepumons/deepumons.github.io/_posts/2020-05-14-introduction-to-machine-learning.md

 Independent Component Analysis (ICA) is another example for unsupervised machine learning.
 It is used to filter out audio from noise, and extracting foreground information from background in images.

+In the next part, we shall look at one of the most basic supervised learning
+algorithm: Univariate Linear Regression, or Linear Regression with one variable.